 Design is based on the motif of traditional Japanese bamboo crafts, this tire expresses the seamless integration of the differing characteristics of rubber and resin in “SUSYM”.
 In this manner, the use of “SUSYM” resulted in the creation of a tire with a design, which no one had seen before.

 In addition to its characteristics such as freely controlled rigidity and pliability, “SUSYM” can be expressed in a variety of forms, such as sticks, sheets, and powders.
-Bridgestone sees the potential for this material to be used also in applications other than tires.
-Bridgestone aims to co-create new value in a diverse range of fields together with various partners.
+Bridgestone sees the potential for this material to be used in a diverse range of fields.